ntnu-ai-lab/cbcbr/README.md

 -To run the code, MSSQL 2019 Server (or later versions) needs to be installed and a database named IJCAI2022 should be in place.
 It is also neccesary to import Flogard et al.'s dataset into a table named dbo.BayesianDynamicChecklistLocalDb within the IJCAI2022 database.
 The dataset is located at https://ieee-dataport.org/open-access/labour-inspection-checklist-content

--Before running the code, the mycbr rest api should be downloaded and installed (see https://github.com/ntnu-ai-lab/mycbr-rest).
+-The mycbr rest api should be downloaded and installed before running the code (see https://github.com/ntnu-ai-lab/mycbr-rest).

 -After that, this repository should be downloaded.
 Then the file named mycbr-3.3-SNAPSHOT needs to be copied from this repository and pasted in to the folder named \lib\no\ntnu\mycbr\mycbr-sdk\myCBR\myCBR\3.3-SNAPSHOT in the folder where the newly installed mycbr rest api is located.
 It may be neccesary to re-run mvn clean install.